1-4 people small group visits – every day, meeting points available: Tulum, Playa Del Carmen,

 Prices are fixed, regardless of the number of people in the group.

-All prices include equipment rental: – diving gear, tanks, a 5mm wetsuit, boots and torches
+All prices include equipment rental: – diving gear, 2 tanks, a wetsuit, fins, etc

 Advanced Open water certification or equivalent is required.

 Please mind that Bull Sharks Season is from November to March.

 As we do not feed the sharks, it is common to see 4-5 sharks during the dive

 For private diving tours, please contact us, so we can provide an exclusive offer for you.